viet34tqc/notebook/nestjs.md

 ### Adapter

+In a NestJS Gateway, an adapter serves as a bridge between the NestJS WebSocket gateway and the underlying WebSocket server implementation (like Socket.IO, WebSocket, etc.).
+It allows you to customize Websocket server implementation or switch between different WebSocket servers without changing your application logic.

-This is like the interceptor of the gateway and run before the gateway.
-We might want to handle authentication or get access to the `ConfigService` to access the environment variable
+This is like the middleware and run before the gateway.
+We use adapters to handle authentication or get access to the `ConfigService` to get the environment variables